MicrosoftDocs/memdocs/memdocs/intune/protect/windows-10-feature-updates.md

   > **Unsupported versions and editions**:
   > *Windows 10 Enterprise LTSC*: Windows Update for Business (WUfB) does not support the *Long Term Service Channel* release.
 Plan to use alternative patching methods, like WSUS or Configuration Manager.

-## Limitations for Windows 10 feature updates policy
+## Limitations for Feature updates for Windows 10 and later policy

-- When you deploy a *Windows 10 feature updates* policy to a device that also receives a *Windows 10 update ring* policy, review the update ring for the following configurations:
+- When you deploy a *Feature updates for Windows 10 and later* policy to a device that also receives a *Windows 10 update ring* policy, review the update ring for the following configurations:
   - The **Feature update deferral period (days)** must be set to **0**.
   - Feature updates for the update ring must be *running*.
 They must not be paused.